cesarguerrero1/restaurant-api/README.md

 - **GraphQL**
     - The API uses the GraphQL query language so the entire API can be accessed through the /graphql endpoint.

-    - In an effort to simplify the design and make it robust, the **type-graphql** is used in conjunction with **typorm**.
+    - In an effort to simplify the design and make it robust, **type-graphql** is used in conjunction with **typorm**.
 By using both of these libraries both the database and graphql API can be created using central model/entity classes.
 If changes are made to the database design, there will only need to be minimal changes in order to keep graphql in sync with the database structure.

 - **SQLite**
     - Since this is not a production application, SQLite was chosen as the database as it requires little to no setup by the user.
 All that is required is either a path so the database file can be created or a ":memory:" argument so that the files just runs in-memory.